Stack Data Structure

 Access the element present at the top of Stack

 This operation allows us to access the “top” element of the stack.
-It can be used in cases where we just need temporary access to the top element in the stack and removal/popping of the top most element is not necessary.
+It can be used in cases where we just need temporary access to the top element in the stack and removal/popping of the top element is not necessary.

 Check if the Stack is Empty